Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Summary of results

 \TableRegimes

-At intermediate times, peaked-size teleportation exhibits substantially richer behavior.
-We show that generic systems in $\ge$1D naturally satisfy the peaked-size condition due to thermalization within the bulk of a time-evolved operator's light cone.
-In contrast, the size distributions of operators in 0D, or all-to-all coupled, systems are not intrinsically peaked; however, they can be sufficiently narrowed by encoding the quantum information before insertion into the teleportation circuit.
-Interestingly, this resolves a previous puzzle, namely, the observation of teleportation in the Sachdev-Ye-Kitaev (SYK) model~\cite{sachdev1993gapless,kitaev2015simple,maldacena2016remarks,kitaev2018soft} \emph{outside} the gravitational regime~\cite{gao2019traversable}.
-We substantiate these claims through extensive numerical and analytic studies in a variety of physical models: random unitary circuits (RUCs) in dimensions $d = 0,1,$ and $2$~\cite{nahum2018operator}, the SYK model, and experimentally relevant spin chain Hamiltonians~\cite{Bernien17}.
-These studies explicitly demonstrate how the profile of operator size distributions in strongly-interacting systems controls the success and failure of many-body teleportation.
+In \textbf{Section \ref{sec: intermediate time}}, we show that many scrambling quantum systems also feature peaked-size teleportation at \emph{intermediate times}, i.e.~after the local thermalization time but before the scrambling time ($t_{th} \lesssim t \lesssim t_s$).
+We begin with ergodic short-range interacting systems in $\ge$1D, which we show naturally possess peaked-size distributions due to thermalization within the bulk of a time-evolved operator's light cone.
+In contrast, the size distributions of operators in all-to-all coupled (0D) systems are not intrinsically peaked; nevertheless, peaked sizes can be engineered by non-locally encoding the quantum information before insertion into the teleportation circuit.
+Interestingly, in both of these classes of dynamics, we find that multiple ($\sim \mathcal{O}(K)$) qubits can be teleported simultaneously via the peaked-size mechanism, in contrast with the unit channel capacity of late time teleportation.
+We substantiate these claims through extensive numerical and analytic studies on a variety of physical models: random unitary circuits (RUCs) in dimensions $d = 0,1,$ and $2$~\cite{nahum2018operator}, the SYK model, and (in Section \ref{sec:rydberg}) experimentally relevant spin chain Hamiltonians~\cite{Bernien17}.

-Through these examples, we investigate the capabilities of peaked-size teleportation as a quantum channel.
-In particular, we focus on two features---the channel capacity and the teleportation fidelity---as a function of evolution time and temperature [Fig.~\ref{fig: 1}(b)].
-Before the scrambling time, peaked-size teleportation is capable of sending multiple qubits with no increase in complexity; strikingly, it does so with the \emph{same} asymptotic channel capacity as gravitational teleportation.
-This represents an exponential improvement in efficiency over previous instances of non-gravitational teleportation, i.e.~in the HPR protocol~\cite{yoshida2017efficient}.
-Nevertheless, the fidelity of peaked-size teleportation is limited at low temperatures compared to gravity.
-This limit arises from the reduced entanglement of the TFD state (at low temperatures), and is naturally overcome by the unique structure of gravitational scrambling~\cite{gao2017traversable,maldacena2017diving,brown2019quantum,brown2020quantum}.
+In \textbf{Section \ref{interplay}}, we discuss the interplay between peaked-size and gravitational teleportation.
+Notably, we expect gravitational teleportation to occur only at low temperatures, where certain quantum mechanical models (e.g.~the SYK model) are known to possess a dual description in terms of conformal matter coupled to gravitational dynamics.
+From the perspective of operator growth, the unique feature of gravitational teleportation is the presence of non-trivial phase \emph{winding} in a variant of the size distribution~\cite{brown2019quantum}.
+Crucially, this effect enables gravitational teleportation to satisfy Condition 1, and thereby achieve high teleportation fidelity at low temperatures, in sharp contrast with peaked-size teleportation (Table I).